Sell My SaaS Business – AI-Powered Brokerage & Valuation

 What deal structures are common (cash vs earn-out)?

-Expect a mix of cash at close plus earn-out or deferred elements tied to revenue or retention milestones; structure depends on risk, growth, and buyer type.
+A mix of cash at close plus earn-out or deferred elements tied to revenue or retention milestones is common; structure depends on risk, growth, and buyer type.

 Asset sale vs share sale — what’s the difference?